trylks/trylks/linux/install.md

 1. Now you have to install cuDDN, you may need a developer account in nvidia, go for it and good luck.
 1. Go to a path where you are comfortable and create a virtual environment with pipenv: `pipenv --three`
 1. If it fails, then try again after installing pipenv properly: `sudo -H pip3 install -U pipenv`
+1. If you installed CUDA versions compatible with tensorflow and everything, try this:
     1. `pipenv install tensorflow-gpu`, go eat something, this is the time for it
-1. Check that everything went well:
     1. `pipenv shell`
-    1. Get mnist and try to run it
-    1. It fails for me, because I installed cuda 9 and tensorflow 1.4 does not support cuda 9 3:20AM here, that makes the day for me, I will wait for tensorflow 1.5 to suport cuda 9, and I will try with PyTorch tomorrow
+    1. Get mnist, run it, and check with gpustat that it is using the gpu (it is unlikely that it runs using the cpu, but possible)
+1. If you didn't or if PyTorch is more your thing (I have to use both...)
+    1. Get the right version from it's page (yes, package distribution in Python is a PITA)
+    1. Run some example, [MNIST](https://github.com/pytorch/examples/blob/master/mnist/main.py) is like the hello world of CNN.
+    1. Check with `gpustat` it is running in the GPU, to be extra sure.

 Some references (I had too many tabs open at the same time):